 That’s all.
 Now retry updating the Google Chrome browser to check whether the problem is fixed.
 If not, repeat the same process with the Chrome app.

 If an app is running in the background, then it is possible that it won’t update.
 You can force stop any app from stopping such a background process.
 After that, if the app has a lot of cache memory, which might prevent it from updating.
 In such scenarios, you need to clear cache and storage as well.

-Here are the steps to force stop the app on an Android OS phone:
+Here are the steps to force stop the app: